 - 1. Complete all General Admission Requirements for Coahoma Community College. - 2.
 A completed CCC application - 3.
 High school transcript or GED - 4.
 Have an ACT with a score of 16 or higher - 5.
-Must have a minimum of a "C" (2.0) in any college coursework attempted - 6.
-Must have Anatomy & Physiology I with a grade of "C" or better (2.0) - 7.
-Be a NREMT upon admission and become Mississippi certified upon acceptance - 8.
-Must pass an NREMT basic knowledge and skills assessment test with a grade of 80% - 9.
-Must pass a state and federal criminal background check - 10.
-Once accepted into the Program the student must show - a.
-Proof of immunization or positive serology of immunity to varicella (chicken pox) - b.
-Complete or evidence of having started hepatitis B vaccinations - c.
-Completion of any other vaccinations as required by Coahoma Community College - d.
-Completion of a physical exam signed by a primary care provider - e.
-Completion of a physical performance evaluation signed by a primary care provider
+Social Security card and immunization record - 6.
+Must have a minimum of a "C" (2.0) in any college coursework attempted - 7.
+Must have Anatomy & Physiology I with a grade of "C" or better (2.0) - 8.
+Be a NREMT upon admission and become Mississippi certified upon acceptance - 9.
+Must pass an NREMT basic knowledge and skills assessment test with a grade of 80% - 10.
+Must pass a state and federal criminal background check - Once accepted into the Program the student must show the following requirements the students own expense and are due no later than the first week in August before the first class begins: